-(ii) Ivanhoe, Ontario
+(i) Ivanhoe, Ontario

-Under the terms of the option agreement to acquire these claims, the Company is to pay the vendors \$62,000 in cash and issue 1,500,000 common shares of the Company.
-The vendors will also receive a 3% net smelter royalty.
-Specifically, the Company paid \$15,000 and issued 375,000 shares upon obtaining regulatory requirements in September 2010.
-Further payments of \$15,000 and 375,000 common shares of the Company will be due to the vendors on the anniversary date of the signing of the agreement over the next three years.
-The Company is required to incur \$250,000 in exploration expenses by the 3rd anniversary date and may purchase 50% of the net smelter royalty at any time for a payment of \$3,000,000 to the vendors.
+Under the terms of the original option agreement to acquire these claims, the Company was to pay the vendors \$62,000 in cash and issue 1,500,000 common shares of the Company.
+The vendors retained a 3% net smelter royalty on the property.
+The Company paid \$15,000 and issued 375,000 shares upon obtaining regulatory approval in September 2010.
+Further payments of \$15,000 and 375,000 common shares of the Company were due to the vendors on the anniversary date of the signing of the agreement over the next three years.
+The Company was also required to incur \$250,000 in exploration expenses by the 3rd anniversary date.
+The Company was granted the right to purchase 50% of the net smelter royalty at any time for a payment of \$3,000,000 to the vendors.

 On July 30, 2012 the Company announced that the original terms for the agreement to acquire a 100% interest in the Ivanhoe Lake property (the "Property") had been amended.
-Under the amended terms of the agreement, the Company has acquired 100% interest in the Ivanhoe Lake property (the "Property") by issuing a final payment of 80,000 common shares during the year to the vendors.
+Under the amended terms of the agreement, the